qcr/PenguinPi-robot/software/localiser/README.md

 sudo netstat -tlpn| grep nginx
 ```

-Check the http service is running on port 8080 (8008) and the CGI script on 9000
+Check the http service is running on port 8080

 ```
 nmap 127.0.0.1